kudelabs/roo-xls/README.md

 roo-xls
 =======

-This is a simplify version of roo, which cuts off "openoffice", "goaogle" and "csv" support, and only have function of generating  MS-Excel spreadsheat (.xls &amp; .xlsx).
+This is a simplify version of roo, which cuts off "openoffice", "google" and "csv" support, and only have function of generating  MS-Excel spreadsheat (.xls &amp; .xlsx).